2022 Deutsche Tourenwagen Masters

-The 2022 Deutsche Tourenwagen Masters was the thirty-sixth season of the premier German touring car championship and also the twenty-third season under the moniker of Deutsche Tourenwagen Masters since the series' resumption in 2000.
+The 2022 Deutsche Tourenwagen Masters was the thirty-sixth season of the premier German motor racing championship and also the twenty-third season under the moniker of Deutsche Tourenwagen Masters since the series' resumption in 2000.
 It was the second season of the DTM to be run under Group GT3 regulations.

+Sheldon van der Linde won his first DTM championship driving a BMW M4 GT3 for Schubert Motorsport and Schubert Motorsport won the Teams' Championship.

 Teams and drivers

 All teams competed with tyres supplied by Michelin.